johnwarden/deliberati/content/post/2022-08-17-necessity-and-sufficiency.md

 - *It is nighttime* **because** *it is dark outside*.
 - *The economy is doing poorly* **because** *stock prices are falling*.

 Notice also that these premises all seem, *a priori*, roughly equally likely to be true or false.
-The subject neither completely accepts nor completely rejects the premise, and that is why they neither completely accept nor completely rejects the conclusion.
-If they completely reject the premise, the conclusion seems less likely, and so the premise is somewhat necessary.
-If they completely accept the premise, the conclusion seems more likely, and so the premise is somewhat sufficient.
+The subject neither completely accepts nor completely rejects the premise, and that is why they neither completely accept nor completely reject the conclusion.
+If they completely rejected the premise, the conclusion would seem less likely.
+So the premise is somewhat necessary.
+If they completely accepted the premise, the conclusion would seem more likely.
+So the premise is somewhat sufficient.

 ## Quantifying Necessity and Sufficiency